15-Step Client Onboarding Checklist: Onboarding Process for Financial Services

 Your address and directions to your office (from north, south, east, and west) should already be on your website.
 If they aren’t, stop everything and add them now.

 In any case, make sure that your clients know exactly how to get to you with the least amount of hassle.
 If you know any shortcuts or tips, be sure to share them.
 If you aren’t highly visible, make sure you point out any easily recognizable landmarks.
 Not much is more frustrating than being at the correct address but not knowing it because you’re missing a vital piece of information.
 Make sure your clients have everything they need to get to you.

 First impressions are everything.
 If your office is cluttered or dirty, you will make a bad first impression.
 Make sure everything is clean and comfortable.

 Also, make sure that your support staff knows to expect a new client.
 Your receptionist, for example, will be the first point of physical contact between your company and the client.
 At the very least, your receptionist should know the new client’s name and when he/she is expected to arrive.

 I haven’t found any formal studies on the number of advisors who confirm appointments, but my experience tells me that somewhere around 30-50% of advisors confirm appointments.

-I used to not like confirming appointments, because I thought I was just giving people another chance to cancel.
-I had my thinking backwards.
+I used to not like confirming appointments because I thought I was just giving people another chance to cancel.
+I had my thinking backward.
 I thought that “no” was a bad thing.
 It turns out that “no” is a great thing.
 If you get rid of the “no’s”, you save time and resources for prospects who are likely to convert.